 The Beachcomber offers a selection of seafood along with steak and chicken dishes.
 For lighter appetites, there are soups and salads.
 You can also enjoy cocktails wine and beer while dining at the Beachcomber.
 Prices are reasonable considering its beachfront location.

 Beachcomber also offers beach rentals including chairs and umbrellas.
-For lighter dining option you can try the Shake Shack overlooking Crystal Cove.
+For lighter dining options you can try the Shake Shack overlooking Crystal Cove.
 Limited free parking is offered.
 It’s hit or miss parking especially on the weekend.

 Beachcomber Restaurant Parking

 Parking for the Beachcomber Restaurant is at the Los Trancos parking lot located on the east side of Pacific Coast Highway.
-There is a shuttle that takes guest down to the restaurant for a $1.50 each way or you can walk through the tunnel under PCH.
+There is a shuttle that takes guests down to the restaurant for $1.50 each way or you can walk through the tunnel under PCH.
 The Beachcomber will validate parking with a purchase of $15.00 or more.

 Crystal Cove Beach 1932

 This picture of Crystal Cove is from February 16, 1937.
 As you can see many of the original “cottages” were not much more than thatched huts.
 Cottage 15, top left, is now the Beachcomber Restaurant.
-Notice the washed out bridge after heavy rains sent a flood of water down the canyon to the ocean.
+Notice the washed-out bridge after heavy rains sent a flood of water down the canyon to the ocean.